• Karen Black, Alternative frequency, 2024, Oil on polyester, 183.3 x 153 cm

 Karen Black

-Black’s work is included in numerous public collections including: National Gallery of Victoria, Melbourne; Australian War Memorial, Canberra; Shepparton Art Museum, Shepparton; Museum of Brisbane, Brisbane; Griffith University Art Museum; Brisbane; Queensland University of Technology Art Museum, Brisbane; Monash University Museum of Art, Melbourne; Artbank and the Salsali Private Museum, Dubai.
+Black’s work is held in public collections such as the National Gallery of Victoria, Australian War Memorial, Shepparton Art Museum, Museum of Brisbane, Griffith University Art Museum, Queensland University of Technology Art Museum, Monash University Museum of Art, Artbank, and the Salsali Private Museum, Dubai.
+She lives and works on Gadigal Land, Sydney, and is a lecturer at the National Art School.